Who wouldn’t enjoy a free Amazon gift card?

 So how do you get Amazon gift certificates without paying for ’em?

 Use a free amazon gift card code generator?

 No, those are useless!

-There is no such a thing as an on demand gift card code generator that can create working and legit codes.
+There is no such a thing as an on demand gift card code generator that can create working and legit codes for free.

 Well, there are some legitimate ways to get free Amazon gift cards.

 Now, let’s be clear, none of these options are going to get you truly free gift cards.
 But they are your best options and as closest as you can get to real “free” gift certificates.

 You have to do something to get them.

 Some require your time, some you have to answer a few surveys, with some you have to signup for their program, and so on.

 Although there is one way to get a free $3 Amazon gift card without surveys or completing any offer, but that’s not sustainable.
 You can only do it once.